Intergalactic magnetic field lower limits up to the redshift $z\approx3$: Discussion

 It should be noted, that the limits obtained here may be affected by the development of the plasma instabilities, suggested to be capable of dissipating the absorbed emission power before it is re-emitted in the form of the ``echo''~\cite[e.g.][]{broderick12}.
 While presently there is no self-consistent description of this problem, recent studies indicate only a marginal role of the instabilities in reduction of the emission power available to the ``echo''~\cite{perry21,alawashra25}.
 As such, the effect of these instabilities was not considered here.

-The derived here IGMF limits are lower than those earlier obtained from AGN observations, as shown in Fig.~\ref{fig:igmf-vs-z}.
+The IGMF limits derived here are lower than those obtained earlier from AGN observations, as shown in Fig.~\ref{fig:igmf-vs-z}.
 In part this is due the choice of the VHE attenuation model, selected to minimize the predicted ``echo'' power for a given source emission spectrum.
 While this choice reduces the IGMF exclusion power in this work, it makes the derived limits robust against existing uncertainties of the VHE attenuation.
 Furthermore, these limits provide the first direct evidence for the presence of IGMF at $z \gtrsim 1$, enabling tests of its cosmological evolution.

 Mean free path of VHE photons with energy below 1~TeV remains $\lambda_{mfp} \gtrsim 100$~Mpc up to $z \simeq 3$, so the obtained limits probe the large-scale magnetic field filling the cosmological voids of the Universe.
 It should be noted that field strength probed here is not equivalent to the volume-averaged one as ``echo'' constraints are weakly sensitive to the magnetic field strengths beyond